cloudify-cosmo/cloudify-helm/cloudify-manager-worker/README.md

 ## Install cloudify manager worker

-### Create configMap with premium license - required if using Cloudify premium version
+### Create secret/configMap with premium license - required if using Cloudify premium version

 Create license.yaml file and populate it with license data

-- American/British English conventions accepted, but must be alligned across all 'license/licence' strings (values/configMaps)

 ```yaml
 apiVersion: v1